-Whether it is team success or individual glory, it is shaping up to be a year to remember — and when the great and the good of the sporting world gather to look back on the last 12 months in December, there will be plenty of contenders for the annual BBC prize.
+Whether it's team success or individual glory, it has certainly been a year to remember.
+When the great and the good of the sporting world gather to look back on the last 12 months in Salford next week, there will be plenty of backers for each contender on the six-strong shortlist.

-Here we take a look at the key contenders to become the 2025 SPOTY and all the event details, as well as all the latest odds and betting from our selected partners.
+Here we take a look at the six contenders to become the 2025 SPOTY, as well as all the latest odds and betting from our selected partners.

 | Winner | Sport | Odds |

-McIlroy had been the early frontrunner after finally completing the career Grand Slam in golf with a dramatic play-off victory against Englishman Justin Rose at The Masters in April, 11 years on from his previous major championship victory.
+McIlroy has been strong in the betting all year long after finally completing the career Grand Slam in golf with a dramatic play-off victory against Englishman Justin Rose at The Masters in April, 11 years on from his previous major championship victory.

 McIlroy first won a major back in 2011 at the US Open, with that triumph coming a couple of months after his extraordinary collapse on the back nine at Augusta at The Masters when he should have really claimed his first green jacket.